 What would you say to someone considering this type of nursing work?

-Is there anything I haven’t asked you about being a perianesthesia nurse that is important for people to know?
+Is there anything else about being a school nurse that is important for people to know?